drgnfrts/ura-llm-search/data/DC-cleaned-md/gross-floor-area/GFA/GFARelatedMatters.md

 - **Business Park – White (X):** (100 – X)% for Business Park, (X)% for White\*
 - **Business 1 – White Y[B1-Z]W:** (Z/Y) x 100% for Business 1, (Y - Z)/Y x 100% for White\*

 \*Common areas in White sites with a single use will be apportioned to that proposed use.
 For White sites with multiple uses, non-attributable common areas will be apportioned based on simple average of the uses.
-The simple average apportionment of common area GFA on “white use” floors will similarly apply to the White components of Business Park, Business Park-White and Business-White zones.
+The simple average apportionment of common area GFA on "white use" floors will similarly apply to the White components of Business Park, Business Park-White and Business-White zones.

 The new apportionment rules will be applied on a per floor basis.
 If a floor is occupied by a single use (e.g. Commercial), any vertical circulation GFA areas like staircases on that floor will be apportioned to Commercial use, though they may also be used by other users (e.g. Residential) above for escape purposes.
 However, if the floor is occupied by two or more uses<sup>1</sup> for which the staircase GFA on that floor cannot be exclusively attributed, they will be regarded as non-attributable space and apportioned based on weighted average, pegged to the prescribed use quantum in the Master Plan zoning.